 top of page

 This webpage presents resources that take steps towards developing Catholicism in Numbers.
 The Catholic Record Society seeks to develop this project in collaboration with researchers and others who wish to share high level numerical data that illuminate the lives of Catholics in England and Wales, Scotland and, where possible Ireland.
-The CRS thanks Tim Kinnear for his work on this project and Dr Alana Harris for initiating and guiding it.
+The CRS thanks Timothea Kinnear for their work on this project and Dr Alana Harris for initiating and guiding it.
 We invite potential contributors who have their own datasets or information they wish to share to contact the CRS via communications@crs.org.uk

-Towards Catholicism in Numbers by Tim Kinnear
+Towards Catholicism in Numbers by Timothea Kinnear

 Pastoral statistics track participation in public expressions of religion such as sacraments and document some other ways in which religion engages with society, such as through education.
 Statistics for Catholicism are particularly useful since much participation in Catholic religion is corporate, expressed through the life of the parish.
 The numbers presented here tentatively reflect some of the Church’s growth and change from the nineteenth and twentieth centuries to today.
 They suggest some continuity, change, and diversity within and between nations, indicating some of the wider context in which local church life takes place.